giadilli/giada-website/_pages/about.md

 * Co-editor with Michel Puech of the special issue "[Technology and Constructive Critical Thought](https://mimesisjournals.com/ojs/index.php/giornale-filosofia/issue/view/114)" for the peer-reviewed journal [Giornale di Filosofia](https://mimesisjournals.com/ojs/index.php/giornale-filosofia/index).

 * Co-editor with Julien De Sanctis of the special issue ["For an Ethics of the Human-Machine Interaction"](https://www.implications-philosophiques.org/aac-pour-une-ethique-de-linteraction-humain-machine/) for the peer-reviewed journal [Implications Philosophiques](https://www.implications-philosophiques.org/).

-* Member of the international research group [PhD Students in AI Ethics](https://phdaiethics.com/who-we-are-2/).